-Even if there are exceptional reasons for a late application or a change of preference, it will not be possible to consider any applications received after 5 January 2024 until places have been allocated to all timely applications.
-If your application is late (i.e., received after 31 October 2023) and is not considered as exceptional (as above), your application will not be dealt with until after the initial allocation of places.
-Your application will be dealt with after reallocation day (22 March 2024), and we will not inform you of the outcome of your application until after this date.
+Even if there are exceptional reasons for a late application or a change of preference, it will not be possible to consider any applications received after 9 February 2024 until places have been allocated to all timely applications.
+If your application is late (i.e., received after 15 January 2024) and is not considered as exceptional (as above), your application will not be dealt with until after the initial allocation of places.

 If your application is late and any of the schools you express a preference for are oversubscribed from the applications that we received on time, it is highly unlikely that you will be offered a place at those schools.
+This will be the case even if you live in the catchment area and/or have older children already attending the school.